-Nebraska's proposed indicators for academic progress (i.e., improvement, and growth, and non-proficiency) are calculated using information from gained from the NeSA, NeSA Alternate, and ACT assessments.
-The reliability, validity and comparability of these assessments underlying these three indicators of academic progress are reviewed in the sections above.
+Nebraska's proposed indicators for academic progress (i.e., improvement, growth, and nonproficiency) are calculated using information from gained from the NeSA, NeSA Alternate, and ACT assessments.
+The reliability, validity and comparability of the assessments underlying these three indicators of academic progress are reviewed in the sections above.